-A staple of the Hillbilly Horrors genre, this trope can be nevertheless be found on both ends of the villainous socioeconomic spectrum, overlapping with Aristocrats Are Evil as often as it does with rural Bandit Clans and Cannibal Clans.
-Often overlaps with Bastard Bastard and Child by Rape.
-See Red Right Hand, Evil Cripple, Mental Handicap, Moral Deficiency, and The Caligula for what the trope might be used to explain away.
+This trope can be found on both ends of the socioeconomic spectrum, overlapping with Aristocrats Are Evil and Royal Inbreeding as often as it does with Hillbilly Horrors and rural Bandit Clans and Cannibal Clans.
+Very rare among the middle-class.

 - One memorable villain from The Authority was Seth Angus Billy Cletus Bubba Jamie Clement Cowie, a hillbilly given Combo Platter Powers by world governments specifically to take down the Authority (and nearly succeeded, receiving a harem of children as a reward).
 His birth came about around nine months after his mother was stuck in a cabin with her seven brothers, and after his defeat was transformed into seven chickens and returned to his uncles.

 - Wonder Woman: